 Establish timber plantations: Mixed species plantations include at least two species intermixed on large areas in timbers stands and may involve a mix of native and non-native species, as well as even-aged or uneven-aged stands.
 Monoculture plantations include plantation forests where the same species is grown on large areas, usually in even-aged stands.

-Develop agroforestry system: Intensive tree monocrops include all non-timber monocultures, such as fruit or nut tree monoculturesand other commodity crops.
+Develop agroforestry system: Intensive tree monocrops include all non-timber monocultures, such as fruit or nut tree monocultures, and other commodity crops.
 Multistrata systems are those with a mix of under- and overstory species, and include home gardens and shade-grown cropping systems like cacao and coffee combined with shade-, timber- or commercial tree crops.
 Tree intercropping includes agricultural systems where woody species are grown in crop fields, in scattered or systematic arrangements amongst annual crops or herbaceous perennials.
 Silvopastoral systems include grazing land with scattered or planted trees, as well as tree-fodder systems.

 Incorporate transitional land use: a strategy that involves incorporating a range of agroforestry and/or plantation approaches in early stages of reforestation, as a transitional phase towards native forest restoration, to overcome socioeconomic and ecological obstacles to restoring these lands